IGITUGraz/L2L/doc/intro.rst

 Individual-Dict
 ---------------

 This is the data structure used to represent individuals_.
 This is basically a :class:`dict` that has the parameter names as keys, and parameter values as values.
 The following need to be noted about the parameters stored in an *Individual-Dict*.

 1. The parameter names must be the dot-separated full-name (e.g. ``'sim_control.seed'``) of the parameter.
     This name must be the name by which it is stored in the `individual` parameter group of the :obj:`traj`.
     To understand this, look at :ref:`constructor of Optimizee<optimizee-constructor>`.

 2. The dictionary must contain **exactly** those parameters that are going to be explored by the `Optimizer`.
     This is because this dictionary is used to expand the trajectory in the :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` function.
-See the note about expanding trajectories in ref:`op`imizer-constructor`
+See the note about expanding trajectories in ref:`optimizer-constructor`

 In the documentation above, whenever the term individual_ is used, it is assumed that the object referred to is an `Individual-Dict`.
 Also note that the Individual-Dict is not a separate class but merely a specification for specifying individuals of an optimizee via a dict.